dcunited001/dcunited001.github.io/_posts/2016-09-25-hello-watson-might-you-spare-a-moment-to-hear-the-good-news.md

 which is like the opposite of insider trading, whereby they control the dissemination of information to other powers, who are being censored into economic collapse.
-This is purely due to the confluence of the nature of group self-interest in macroeconomics when combined the nature of group dynamics in an information economy.
+This is purely due to the confluence of self-interest driving tiered groups in macroeconomics, when combined with group dynamics in an information economy.

-So you'll have to deal with a bunch of nations furious that you're fanaticism for censorship drove trading trends which disempowered their populations.
+So you'll have to deal with a bunch of nations furious that your fanaticism for censorship drove trading trends which disempowered their populations.
 Such an economic collapse would occur precisely during these brief decades preceeding a time when children across the